ralemy/xamarin-mvvm-bdd/README.md

 # You are on the Barcode Branch

-The **Barcode** branch demonstrates the use of Zxing libraries to turn the phone camera into a barcode scanner.
+The **Barcode** branch was checked out from _Boilerplate.V1.2_ tag and demonstrates the use of Zxing libraries to turn the phone camera into a barcode scanner.

 This page Demonstraties the following Techniques: